nlamonaco86/CastlesAndCoding/README.md

 to classic text-based roleplaying games of the past.
 ```

-C&C is currently played entirely from the command line in your Node.js console.
-A front end, playable from your browser, is currently under development.
+C&C is currently played entirely from the command line in your Node.js console as per the directions below.
+A front end, playable from the browser, is currently under development.

 ## Text-Based Character & Monster Creation